 Medical History and Physical Examination.

 Determining which joints are affected in a patient suspected of having gout is an obvious first step in any diagnosis.
-A physician is more likely to suspect gout as the cause of an acute attach of arthritis if it first appears in the first joint of the big toe than it if arthritis attacked, for example, a shoulder or hip.
+A podiatrist is more likely to suspect gout as the cause of an acute attach of arthritis if it first appears in the first joint of the big toe than it if arthritis attacked, for example, a shoulder or hip.
 The examiner also needs to determine whether the onset of pain and swelling was rapid, for symptoms that require days or weeks rather than hours to develop probably indicate a disorder other than gout.
 Another possible indicator of gout is previous damage to an affected joint, because gout often arises in injured joints.

-A blood test is usually given, although some experts argue that it isn't necessary, given what is now known about the variability of uric acid levels in people with gout.
+A blood test is usually given, although some podiatrist argue that it isn't necessary, given what is now known about the variability of uric acid levels in people with gout.
 Uric acid levels in the blood during an attack of gout do not necessarily mirror levels before the attack, and in fact can lie within or below the normal range.
 Even if hyperuricemia is present, it is very common in the population and does not necessarily indicate the presence of gout.
 A low level of uric acid in the blood however, makes a diagnosis of gout much less probable, and a very high level increases the likelihood of gout.

 24-Hour Urine Sample.

 It is sometimes helpful to gauge the amount of uric acid excreted by the patient over the course of 24 hours, particularly if the patient is young and has pronounced hyperuricemia that might be related to a metabolic disorder.
 If the amount exceeds a particular value, further tests for an enzyme defect or other identifiable cause of gout arising from uric acid overproduction are justified.
 Greater-than-normal amounts of uric acid in the urine also indicate that the patient faces a greater risk of developing uric acid kidney stones, and can guide the physician in his or her choice of drug therapy for chronic gout.
 The urine is collected during an intercritical period, after the patient has been placed on a purine-reduced diet.
 The patient is also asked to temporarily stop using alcohol and any medications that can interfere with the test.
 On the first day of the test, the urine passed by the patient on waking up in the morning is discarded, but for the next 24 hours the patient collects all of his or her urine in a special container.
 The test concludes the next morning with the patient urinating into the container right after waking up.
-The container is then delivered to the patient's physician or sent directly to the laboratory.
+The container is then delivered to the patient's podiatrist or sent directly to the laboratory.

 Examination of Synovial Fluid.

 The synovial fluid is the lubricating liquid that fills the synovium, the membrane that surrounds a joint and creates a protective sac.
 In addition to cushioning joints, this fluid supplies nutrients and oxygen to cartilage, the slippery tissue that coats the ends of bones.
 The procedure for taking a sample of synovial fluid from an affected joint is called aspiration.
 A needle attached to a syringe is inserted into the joint and suction is used to draw the fluid into the syringe.
 Local anesthesia is avoided because it can reduce the effectiveness of aspiration, but normally the procedure is only mildly uncomfortable.
 Following the procedure there can be some minor discomfort in the area where the needle was inserted, but it usually dissipates quickly.
 Aspiration can cause infection, though this occurs in less than 0.1% of patients.
 After the sample is taken, it is sent to a laboratory, where a microscope is used to look for monosodium urate (MSU) crystals, which can be detected with polarized light.
 The laboratory can also test the sample for infection (always a possibility in cases of gout).
-Another benefit of aspiration is that it sometimes eases a patient's symptoms by reducing swelling and pressure on the tissue surrounding the joint.
+Another benefit of podiatric aspiration is that it sometimes eases a patient's symptoms by reducing swelling and pressure on the tissue surrounding the joint.